graphql/graphql-wg/GraphQL-TSC.md

 ### Election process

 After November 1st, the TSC will collect self-nominations from the community.
-After December 1st, the TSC members who are not up for election will vote on the candidates using a multiple-winner method.
+After December 1st, the TSC members with terms not up for election will vote on the candidates using a multiple-winner method, members with expiring terms are recused from this vote due to conflict of interest.
 The elected TSC members will begin their term on January 1st.

 #### Initial period